 CLASS SECTION: 001

-TERM: Fall 2022
+TERM: Winter 2022

-COURSE CREDITS: 3
+COURSE CREDITS: 4

-DELIVERY METHOD(S): Face to Face
+DELIVERY METHOD(S): Hybrid: F2F & D2L

 Camosun College campuses are located on the traditional territories of the Ləkwəŋən and WSÁNEĆ peoples.
 We acknowledge their welcome and graciousness to the students who seek knowledge here.